30 Healthy Lifestyle Habits to Adopt Every Day

 Day 20: Learn the Truth About Muscle

 Be wary of the lattes at your local coffee shop, as they're often loaded with extra sugar and empty calories.
-Pure coffee beans contain powerful health-boosting antioxidants; so don't erase these benefits with a waistline expanding helping of whole milk and added sugar.
-Opt for regular coffee and add a splash of your own cream and zero-calorie sweetener.
+Pure coffee beans contain powerful health-boosting antioxidants.
+Don't erase these benefits with a waistline expanding helping of whole milk and added sugar.
+Opt for regular coffee and add a splash of your own cream and zero-calorie sweetener—or try to drink it black.

 Day 22: Don't Try to Out-Train a Poor Diet